CADLabs/ethereum-economic-model/README.md

 python3 -m ipykernel install --user --name python-cadlabs-eth-model --display-name "Python (CADLabs Ethereum Economic Model)"
 ```

-You'll then be able to select the kernel with display name `Python (CADLabs Ethereum Research Model)` to use for your notebook from within Jupyter.
+You'll then be able to select the kernel with display name `Python (CADLabs Ethereum Economic Model)` to use for your notebook from within Jupyter.

 To start Jupyter Notebook or Lab (see notes about issues with [using Plotly with Jupyter Lab](#Known-Issues)):
 ```bash